t-asano/tinyviewplus/README_en.md

 ![tinyviewplus](docs/overview.jpg)

-<font color="crimson">(\*) On Windows, it is impossible to connect multiple receivers to the USB hub.
-Please connect only one receiver to each USB port built in PC.</font>
+**(\*)On Windows, it is impossible to connect multiple receivers to the USB hub.
+Please connect only one receiver to each USB port built in PC.**

 ## Environment